microsoft/Comparative-Analysis-for-Sustainability-Solution-Accelerator/README.md

 ### How to customize

 This solution is customizable as both of the client and services code are published in this repository.
-For additional information, please refer to [How to Customize](./Deployment/docs/HowToCustomize.md) page.
+For additional information, please refer to information on [how to customize](./Deployment/docs/HowToCustomize.md).

 <br/>